kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That matters for learning because a developer can transfer existing knowledge instead of replacing it.

-## The Abstraction Level Is Comparable to Other Full Backend Frameworks
+## The Abstraction Level Is Comparable to Other Full Backend Frameworks { #the-abstraction-level }

 It would be misleading to describe Kora as a minimal library collection in the style of a hand-assembled microframework.
 Its surface covers most of what a production JVM backend team expects from an application framework.